zaidaquel/java-for-begginers/docs/lessons.md

 are all worth ten.
 Aces can be worth one or eleven (in this example an Ace will always worth one for simplicity).
 <br />
 <br />
 A hand's value is the sum of the card values.
-Players are allowed to draw additional cards (hit) to improve their hands or to stop.
+Players must decide whether to "stand" (not ask for another card) or "hit" (ask for another card in an attempt to get closer to a count of 21, or even hit 21 exactly).
 <br />
 <br />
 Once the game finish, the player who gets a count as close to 21 as possible (without going over it) wins.